Degenerative disc pain overview

 - Epidural steroid injections

-At Laser Spine Institute, our award-winning staff of surgeons address degenerative disc pain with one of several minimally invasive procedures.
-Unlike traditional surgery, our procedures are done on an outpatient basis.
-They are less expensive, involve less risk and require a much shorter convalescent period than tradition open back procedures.
-To learn more about endoscopic spine surgery and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+At Laser Spine Institute, our staff of board-certified surgeons+ addresses degenerative disc pain with one of several minimally invasive procedures.
+Unlike traditional surgery, our procedures are performed on an outpatient basis.
+They involve a lower risk of complication and a shorter recovery period than traditional open back procedures.^ To learn more about the advantages of our minimally invasive spine surgery, contact Laser Spine Institute today.